The Formula For Making Keto Work | A FREE Helpful Guide

-It amplifies autophagy, prevents cellular ageing and precancerous pathways like mTOR.
-Now, if you are a meat eater, I’m not saying you can never eat bacon.
+It amplifies autophagy, prevents cellular aging and precancerous pathways like mTOR.
+Now, if you are a meat-eater, I’m not saying you can never eat bacon.

 Of course, you can.
 And I’m not AGAINST bacon and butter — I love them both.

 But I am always going to look at things from both a practical perspective and from a longevity and vitality lens.

 Bacon all day every day (which is what a lot of keto “experts” will recommend) is not a long-term solution for optimal health and vitality.

 A properly formulated ketogenic diet is primarily plant-based.
 Meaning we are eating a large number of vegetables (like green leafy ones with a high fiber content), and then layering appropriate fat and protein on top of that.

 What’s nice about a “clean” ketogenic diet is that vegetarians can also be successful in becoming fat-adapted, and also profit from the benefits of a fasting-mimicking diet.

 When you layer fasting along with a fasting-mimicking diet — you’ve hit the jackpot.

 When we think about playing the long game with your health, we should always be asking the following questions:

 - What are the things I can eat that are anti-inflammatory?